felix-seifert/swedish-event-planners/README.md

 # swedish-event-planners
 Event planning tool for the company Swedish Event Planners (project for Modern Methods of Software Engineering)

+## Login

+Currently, one hardcoded user exists.
+Use the credentials `user` and `password` to log in.
+Users cannot register.

 ## Project structure

 - `MainView.java` in `src/main/java` contains the navigation setup.
 It uses [App Layout](https://vaadin.com/components/vaadin-app-layout).